Venezuela’s Maduro pardons more than 100 political opponents ahead of elections

 The pardons appeared aimed at deepening fractures within the opposition over the course ahead.

-Before Guaido’s rise last year, the Venezuelan opposition had been long paralyzed by infighting.
+Before Guaidó’s rise last year, the Venezuelan opposition had been long paralyzed by infighting.
 For a time, Guaidó managed to unite its disparate elements into a coalition focused on unseating Maduro.
 But massive street protests and an abortive uprising failed to bring change, talks between the sides led nowhere, and now the coronavirus has limited further activism.
-Guaido’s popular support is now markedly dimmed, and the unity he helped foster is in danger of falling apart.
+Guaidó’s popular support is now markedly dimmed, and the unity he helped foster is in danger of falling apart.

 As coronavirus explodes in Venezuela, Maduro’s government blames ‘biological weapon’: the country’s returning refugees